 On your way you can also pay a visit to some other highly revered religious destinations like Saptarishi kund – situated 10 km away from the main Yamunotri mandir, Surya kund – a gushing waterfall dedicated to the sun god and divya Shila – a rock pillar which is located next to Surya kund.

 Here Is A Brief Itinerary For Yamunotri Dham Yatra:

 Rishikesh – Narendra Nagar (16 km) – Chamba (46 km) – Brahmkhal (15 km) – Barkot (40 km) – Syana Chatti (27 km) – Hanuman Chatti (6 km) – Phool Chatti (5 km) – Janki Chatti (3 km) – Yamunotri (6 km).

-If you are planning on visiting this seat of spiritual and devotional power of Goddess Yamuna then we hope that this Yamunotri Yatra route map was helpful.
-We hope that you are able to complete the Chardham Yatra with ease and successfully achieve moksha.
+If you are planning on visiting this seat of spiritual and devotional power of Goddess Yamuna then we hope that this Yamunotri yatra route map was helpful.
+We hope that you are able to complete all the Chardham Yatra with ease and successfully rejuvenate yourself.